revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring AOP.md

 <blockquote>

 - Enables support for handling components marked with AspectJ's @Aspect annotation.
-- This annotaion is usually defind on class marked with @Configuration.
+- This annotation is usually defined on class marked with @Configuration.
 ```java
  @Configuration
  @EnableAspectJAutoProxy